 The charreada competition is divided into ten separate events that are always set in the same order.
-The competitions are formal, but are not considered professional.
+The competitions are formal but are not considered professional.

 Piales en Lienzo, heeling in English, is a sport in which a charro lassos a horse by its hind heels.
 The charro has three chances to successfully catch and rope both legs.
-The scoring is based upon how quickly the roper can stop the horse.
+The scoring is based on how quickly the roper can stop the horse.

 Colas en e Lienzo, steer tailing in English, requires the rider to stop and subdue a bull.
-Unlike steer wrestling of American rodeo, the charro remains mounted on the horse.
+Unlike steer wrestling in American rodeo, the charro remains mounted on the horse.
 The charro ties the tail of the bull around his leg and pulls the bull to the ground.

 Jineteo de Toro, bull riding in English, is similar to the rodeo version of bull riding.
 The charro holds on to the bull rope while the bull bucks wildly.
 Rather than fall off, the rider dismounts the bull without falling and removes the bull rope.